 The combined Master of Science in Nutrition/Dietetic Internship Program (MS/DI) is completed in 38 credits.
-Accepted students complete 20 hours of online MS in Nutrition coursework prior to completing 18 credits of Dietetic

-Internship (DI) program-specific coursework, which includes the minimum hours of supervised practice required by ACEND for accreditation.
+Accepted students complete 20 hours of online MS in Nutrition coursework prior to completing 18 credits of Dietetic Internship (DI) program-specific coursework, which includes the minimum hours of supervised practice required by ACEND for accreditation.
 Students who successfully complete the program receive a Master of Science in Nutrition and a Verification Statement of program completion.
 They are then eligible to take the National Registration Examination for Dietitians (RD/RDN).

-Both the concentration options match through the national matching process in April.

-The program also participates in the November match for the CPHN concentration.
+Both concentration options match through the national matching process in April.
+The program also participates in the November match to fill any vacancies with Direct-to-DI candidates (refer to the "Admissions" section for more information).
 Students may apply to one or both concentrations and will be assigned a concentration based on the match.
 All positions are full-time, and students are matched to a specific concentration.